-You may define nori as the dark/black wrapper around the maki sushi roll when asked, but that is just one of the many application of nori tbh.
-Nori originally is the Japanese term for edible seaweed, but now known to the whole world as the dried 7″ x 8″ sheet of processed edible red algae – a marine plant that grow on the rock in shallow cold-water sea.
+You may define nori as the dark/black wrapper around the maki sushi roll when asked, but that is just one of the many applications of nori tbh.
+Nori originally is the Japanese term for edible seaweed, but now known to the whole world as the dried 7″ x 8″ sheet of processed edible red algae – a marine plant that grows on the rock in the shallow cold-water sea.

-The sheet nori making method was similar to that of paper making.
-That is, red algae is shred to paste-like texture and mix with water.
-This pulp is then being spread evenly over a rectangular bamboo rack bounded by 4-sides wooden frame.
-After drying and sometimes toasted, they are packaging to ship all over the world in the a dark green to jet black shade.
+The sheet nori making method was similar to that of papermaking.
+That is, red algae are shredded to a paste-like texture and mix with water.
+This pulp is then being spread evenly over a rectangular bamboo rack bounded by a 4-sides wooden frame.
+After drying and sometimes toasted, they are packaging to ship all over the world in a dark green to jet black shade.

 How to eat and serve nori?

 There are several ways to eat or serve nori.
-The most popular is to use nori sheet as wrapper around rice ball (onigiri), sushi rice roll (makizushi), hand cone roll (temaki).
-Though, nori will absorb the moisture from rice and might become soggy , thus either roll as you eat or serve immediately to preserve all the freshness.
+The most popular is to use nori sheet as a wrapper around a rice ball (onigiri), sushi rice roll (makizushi), hand cone roll (temaki).
+Though, nori will absorb the moisture from rice and might become soggy, thus either roll as you eat or serve immediately to preserve all the freshness.

-Another use of nori you often seen is as rice seasoning, topping or garnishing.
+Another use of nori you have often seen is rice seasoning, topping, or garnishing.
 Nori sheet, after roasted, is cut/shred into small pieces and mix with sesame, salt, and other dried vegetable/fish flakes.
-This kind of topping (furikake) is often sold in zipped pouch or sprinkle bottle to make and serve quick/to-go meal with extra flavor.
+This kind of topping (furikake) is often sold in a zipped pouch or sprinkle bottle to make and serve quick/to-go meals with extra flavor.

-Nori can also be cut into bite-size rectangle and season with olive oil or other ingredients to become snack.
-These snack can be found at most grocery store with international ailses.
-However do watch-out for the additive ingredients, cause lots of them are either too salty (with “extra” salt) or oily with the “long” greasy smell.
-Look for those original, organic and from good source with the least additive to boost yourself with some good snacks.
+Nori can also be cut into bite-size rectangle and season with olive oil or other ingredients to become snacks.
+These snacks can be found at most grocery stores with international aisles.
+However do watch out for the additive ingredients, cause lots of them are either too salty (with “extra” salt) or oily with the “long” greasy smell.
+Look for those original, organic, and from a good source with the least additive to boost yourself with some good snacks.

 Nori grade – Is all nori taste the same?

-Wonder why the temaki or sushi you had at luxury restaurant always taste better than the chewy one at home?
-The different taste & quality in sushi comes from its ingredients: rice, topping and of course its wrapper, the nori.
+Wonder why the temaki or sushi you had at a luxury restaurant always tastes better than the chewy one at home?
+The different taste & quality of sushi comes from its ingredients: rice, topping, and of course its wrapper, the nori.

 Like the rest of the world, not all nori are equal.
-The cheapest (and most common) nori on the market costs at a tiny 6 cent per sheet manufactured from China versus the premium first harvest from Ariake, Japan that cost about $3-$4/sheet, 50 times the former and more than the whole simple roll from typical restaurant .
+The cheapest (and most common) nori on the market costs at a tiny 6 cents per sheet manufactured from China versus the premium first harvest from Ariake, Japan that cost about $3-$4/sheet, 50 times the former and more than the whole simple roll from the typical restaurant.

 Good vs Bad nori: How to choose the best or good nori for sushi?

 Good quality nori when tasted will have umami flavor – the natural sweetness that we love in a subtle manner with no strange or fishy smell.
-It should not contain any off-flavors or weirdness that mix from other kind of seaweed.
+It should not contain any off-flavors or weirdness that mixes from other kinds of seaweed.
 Good nori should be crisp at first hint then follow with softness and sweet that melt in your mouth.

-Low quality nori, on the other hand, is tasteless or sometimes has that mixed of flavors, often due to mixing with other seaweed.
-The quality is questionable because it is often dry, easy to break when rolling and kinda chewy /hard to bite.
-These low grade nori are often can be detected by its color, being brown or lighter green.
-When raise it over the light direction, if it has lots of uneven thickness, needle holes, etc… that surely a poorer one.
+Low-quality nori, on the other hand, is tasteless or sometimes has that mix of flavors, often due to mixing with other seaweed.
+The quality is questionable because it is often dry, easy to break when rolling, and kinda chewy /hard to bite.
+This low-grade nori is often can be detected by its color, being brown or lighter green.
+When raising it over the light direction, if it has lots of uneven thickness, needle holes, etc… that surely a poorer one.

-So when shopping for nori, if you simply just want sushi at budget price, you can pick any nori that from good source i.e safe to eat.
-Otherwise, beside looking at the label(grade, price, brand and stuff), take a closer look at the color, spot holes, surface cover…
+So when shopping for nori, if you simply just want sushi at a budget price, you can pick any nori that from a good source i.e safe to eat.
+Otherwise, besides looking at the label(grade, price, brand, and stuff), take a closer look at the color, spot holes, surface cover…

 Nori Nutrition & Health benefits

-First and foremost, Nori is considered as a vegetable, that is, it is full of antioxidants, vitamins and even more than that.
-There are like over 40 different vitamins and mineral found in nori: phosphorus, calcium, iron, niacin, folid acid, colabamin (B12)… There are numerous research conducted over nori to recommend of its useful in help controlling heart issues, cholesterol level, stress, etc.
+First and foremost, Nori is considered a vegetable, that is, it is full of antioxidants, vitamins, and even more than that.
+There are like over 40 different vitamins and minerals found in nori: phosphorus, calcium, iron, niacin, folic acid, colabamin (B12)… There are numerous researches conducted over nori and recommend Nori’s usefulness in helping controlled heart issues, cholesterol levels, stress, etc.

-It is the super food for skin: 1 sheet of nori contain that equal amount of omega-3s as 2 whole avocados.
-As such, the amount of DHA and EPA within nori can be extremely helpful especially for vegetarian who can’t take fish oil.
-In term of percent equivalent, nori contains even more protein than egg and 10 times calcium than milk.
+It is the superfood for skin: 1 sheet of nori contains that equal amount of omega-3s as 2 whole avocados.
+As such, the amount of DHA and EPA within nori can be extremely helpful especially for vegetarians who can’t take fish oil.
+In terms of percent equivalent, nori contains even more protein than an egg and 10 times calcium than milk.

 Nori is the better snack for many diets being fat-free and low in carbs.
-Every sheet of nori would give you 1gram of fiber, 1 gram of protein while being absolutely 0 fat, 0 carbs and less than 1 calorie.
-So a whole pack to doze off during break would not be any issue if you’re weight watching.
+Every sheet of nori would give you 1gram of fiber, 1 gram of protein while being absolutely 0 fat, 0 carbs, and less than 1 calorie.
+So a whole pack to doze off during break would not be an issue if you’re weight watching.

-Nori is a good source of iodine, which can be replaced your need instead of sodium.
-If you don’t know, iodine is helped with metabolism, which turn your food into energy and protect against radioactivity.
+Nori is a good source of iodine, which can be replaced by your need instead of sodium.
+If you don’t know, iodine is helped with metabolism, which turns your food into energy and protects against radioactivity.

-Like many veggies, nori contain a generous amount of vitamin C, carotenoids flavonoids, and other phytonutrients with antioxidant properties to help prevent aging and protect against free radical.
+Like many veggies, nori contains a generous amount of vitamin C, carotenoids flavonoids, and other phytonutrients with antioxidant properties to help prevent aging and protect against free radical.

 So what is the down side of nori & how to encounter?